Courses

 Course/Title/Credits

 C E 209 FUNDAMENTALS OF SURVEYING (2) Fundamental surveying measurements, traverse computations, coordinate geometry, mapping, CAD applications.
 Intended for architectural engineering students only.
 The lecture will be taught concurrently with C E 310.
 Lab.
-Prerequisites: E G 130, MATH 141.
+Prerequisites: MATH 141.

 C E 310 SURVEYING (3) Fundamental surveying measurements, traverse computations, coordinate geometry, mapping, GPS and GIS, circular and parabolic curves, earthwork, boundary surveys, CAD applications.
-Prerequisities: EDSGN 100, MATH 141.
+Prerequisites: EDSGN 100, MATH 141.

 C E 321 HIGHWAY ENGINEERING (3) Highway engineering principles, vehicle and driver characteristics; geometric and pavement design; highway drainage; traffic engineering, capacity analysis, and signal timing.
 Lab.
 Prerequisite: C E 310.

-C E 332 PROJECT DEVELOPMENT (3) Introduction to engineering management process; economic analysis; pricing; contract documents; estimating; ethics; professional practice and engineering economy.
+C E 332 Professionalism, Economics & Construction Project Delivery (3) Introduction to engineering management process; economic analysis; pricing; contract documents; estimating; ethics; professional practice and engineering economy.
 Prerequisite: None.

 C E 335 ENGINEERING MECHANICS OF SOILS (3) Soil compositions, classification, subsurface exploration, ground water flow, stress analysis, compaction, soil behavior, bearing capacity, lateral earth pressure, slope stability.
 Prerequisites: E MCH 213.
 Prerequisite or concurrent: GEOSC 001.

 C E 336 MATERIALS SCIENCE FOR CIVIL ENGINEERS (3) Introduction to civil engineering materials; their structure and behavior; relationship between structure and behavior.
 Prerequisites: E MCH 213.
-Prerequisite or concurrent: STAT 401.
+Prerequisite or concurrent: IE 424 or STAT 401.

 C E 337 CIVIL ENGINEERING MATERIALS LABORATORY (1) Laboratory investigating the physical and mechanical properties of civil engineering materials: soils, aggregates, concrete, steel; wood; and polymers.
 Prerequisites: C E 335 or C E 336 or concurrent.